DanialArab/Docker/README.md

 now let's rebuild the image and start a new container with the new image:

+        docker build -t react-app .

+now let's start a new container with this new image:

+        docker run -d -p 7000:3000 -v app-data:/app/data --name my_blue_sky react-app

+But this time the data directory already exists in the file system of the container and the app user owns it:

+        docker exec -it my_blue_sky sh

+        ls -l

+gives me back:

+        total 2044
+        -rw-rw-r--    1 root     root           278 Jun 21 20:42 Dockerfile
+        -rw-r--r--    1 root     root          3364 Jun 16 16:43 README.md
+        drwxr-xr-x    2 app      app           4096 Jun 21 20:42 data
+        drwxr-xr-x    1 app      app           4096 Jun 21 20:51 node_modules
+        -rw-rw-r--    1 root     root       1546851 Jun  9 17:19 package-lock.json
+        -rw-r--r--    1 root     root           813 Mar  5  2021 package.json
+        drwxr-xr-x    2 root     root          4096 Mar  9  2021 public
+        drwxr-xr-x    2 root     root          4096 Mar  9  2021 src
+        -rw-r--r--    1 root     root        514422 Jun  9 17:19 yarn.lock

+as shown the data directory is owned by the app user! so

+        cd data
+        echo data > data.txt

+perfect!

+Here is the beauty of volumes, if I delete this container this file data.txt will still exist because this directory is stored outside of this container it is actually a directory on the host.
+Let's prove it, first, let's remove this container:

+        docker rm -f my_blue_sky

+now let's start a new container with the same volume mapping:

+        docker run -d -p 2500:3000 -v app-data:/app/data --name new_cont react-app

+this is a brand-new container, let's run a shell session inside it:

+        docker exec -it new_cont sh

+then

+        cd data
+        ls

+which gives me back:

+        data.txt

+so volumes are the right way to persist data in the dockerized applications because they have different life cycles from the containers: if we delete a container the associated volume is not deleted.
+Also, we can share a volume across multiple containers.

 <a name="49"></a>
 ### Copying Files between the Host and Containers